Mohammed20037/CODSOFT-_INTERN_ML_Spam_or_Ham_Detection_with_EDA_and_Different_Models/README.md

 ## Conclusion

-This project, undertaken as part of an ML internship with Code Soft, provides invaluable insights into the effectiveness of various machine learning models for spam detection.
+This project, undertaken as part of an ML internship with CodSoft, provides invaluable insights into the effectiveness of various machine learning models for spam detection.
 Our results have significant implications for email filtering and text classification systems.

 In summary: